4 July 2026

 GenAI models not only summarise information about candidates but also shape their public image.
 Through the research of Michał Drewnicki, I illustrate why a name alone is insufficient in local elections.

-Wawel Castle in Kraków at dusk, illustrating the article on AI and local elections
+Wawel Castle in Kraków at dusk as an illustration for an article on AI and local elections

-Just a few years ago, a voter wanting to check a candidate for mayor had to visit their website, sift through media (including traditional outlets), watch debates, ask friends, or scroll through several pages of Google results.
+Just a few years ago, a voter wanting to check a candidate for mayor had to visit their website, browse through media (including "traditional" ones), watch debates, ask friends, or scroll through several pages of Google results.
 Today, they can often do something much simpler – ask their favourite chat (a large language model).

 And they will get an answer.

 Not a list of links.
 Not a classic search result.
 Not a neutral document database.
-They will receive a synthesised description of the political landscape, constructed by the LLM based on what the model finds, remembers, interprets, considers important, and arranges in an appropriate hierarchy.
-Tailored for the user who has, in part, “raised” their own “Tamagotchi” from the third decade (how does that sound!) of the 21st century.
-Only they’re not feeding it or cleaning it by pressing buttons; they’re tossing in bits of themselves that reveal their habits.
+They will receive a synthetic description of the political scene, constructed by the LLM based on what the model finds, remembers, interprets, considers important, and arranges in an appropriate hierarchy.
+Tailored to the user who has, in part, “raised” their own “Tamagotchi” from the third decade (how does that sound!) of the 21st century.
+Only they don’t feed it or wash it by pressing buttons; they toss in bits of themselves that reveal their habits.

-This is a new layer of election campaigning.
+This is a new layer of the election campaign.
 Quiet, private, difficult to monitor and – in local elections – potentially very significant.

 Kraków as a Laboratory for Elections in the Age of GenAI

-Kraków is an excellent place to observe this change in action.
-It’s not a small municipality, but it’s also not a nationwide campaign where every candidate is constantly present in the mainstream media.
-According to GUS data, at the end of 2025, Kraków had 816,614 residents.
-It’s a large, complex urban organism: with a city centre, Nowa Huta, peripheral districts, universities, tourism, business, transport, conflicts over green spaces, spatial planning, municipal service prices, and city management. source: Kraków in Numbers
+Kraków is a good place to observe this change in practice.
+It is not a small municipality, but neither is it a nationwide campaign where every candidate is constantly present in the mainstream media.
+According to GUS data, by the end of 2025, Kraków had 816,614 residents.
+It is a large, complex urban organism: with a centre, Nowa Huta, peripheral districts, universities, tourism, business, transport, conflicts over green spaces, spatial planning, municipal service prices, and city management. source: Kraków in Numbers

 Kraków also has recent experience of very close competition.
 In the second round of the presidential elections in 2024, Aleksander Miszalski received 51.04% of the votes, while Łukasz Gibała received 48.96%.
 According to reports based on PKW data, the difference was 5,434 votes. source: Rzeczpospolita

 These are numbers that warrant caution regarding every new source of informational influence.
-Not because a chatbot “will choose the mayor of Kraków.”
+Not because a chatbot “will choose the mayor of Kraków”.
 That’s too strong a claim.
-But because, in a campaign where a few thousand votes can change the outcome, it matters who is visible, who is overlooked, what they are associated with, and how they are described in the responses generated by artificial intelligence, which users are increasingly turning to.
+But because in a campaign where a few thousand votes can change the outcome, it also matters who is visible, who is overlooked, what they are associated with, and how they are described in the responses of generative artificial intelligence, which users are increasingly turning to.

 The Voter Doesn’t Just Search.
 The Voter Converses

 The most significant change is not that AI can generate an ad, meme, or deepfake.
-While that certainly matters, it’s already a well-recognised topic.
-There’s a lot of discussion about it, and there are campaigns – some more or less social, some more or less funded by specific electoral committees.
+That certainly matters, but it is already a well-recognised topic.
+There is much discussion about it, and campaigns exist – more or less social.
+More or less funded by specific electoral committees.

-A more interesting and less obvious change is that LLMs are becoming private informational advisors.
-A voter may not ask: “what is Michał Drewnicki’s programme?”
+A more interesting and less obvious change concerns the fact that LLMs are becoming private informational advisors.
+A voter may not ask: “What is Michał Drewnicki’s programme?”.
 They may not even remember that name.
-Instead, they might ask: “who in Kraków has experience in local government?”, “which candidate talks about Nowa Huta?”, “who has a specific, clear stance on the SCT?”, “is the PiS candidate in Kraków just a party member, or do they have local experience?”.
+Instead, they might ask: “Who in Kraków has local government experience?”, “Which candidate talks about Nowa Huta?”, “Who has a specific, clear stance on SCT?”, “Is the PiS candidate in Kraków just a party member, or do they have local experience?”.

-Smartphone with the ChatGPT app open and a user question response
+Smartphone with the ChatGPT app open and a response to a user question

 Voters are increasingly asking AI models not only about restaurants or services but also about candidates, programmes, and local city issues.
-Photo by Aerps.com / Unsplash
+Photo: Aerps.com / Unsplash

 Such questions are much closer to the real decision-making process.
 People rarely compare entire programmes from start to finish.
-(By the way… which party in 2024 clearly described its election programme instead of riding the wave of changing polls, rally cries, and social media noise?)
-More often, they seek answers to their own problems: commuting, prices, green spaces, schools, pavements, parking, construction outside their window, a sense of chaos in the office, or a lack of influence over city decisions.
+(By the way… which party in 2024 clearly described its election programme rather than riding the wave of changing polls, rally cries, and social media metrics?)
+More often, they seek answers to their own problems: commutes, prices, green spaces, schools, pavements, parking, construction outside their window, a sense of chaos in the office, or a lack of influence over city decisions.

 Here, large language models begin to act as a new intermediary.
 They not only provide information.
 They organise the scene.
-They select which candidates to mention.
+They choose which candidates to mention.
 They decide which facts to consider significant.
 They condense complex contexts into a few paragraphs.
 And they often do this in a way that we won’t see in classic media monitoring, SEO, or social media analysis.
-Thus, it can be inferred that polling firms and their “misses” will increasingly become one of the main topics of commentary after exit polls.
+Thus, one might infer that polling firms and their “misses” will increasingly become one of the main topics of commentary after exit polls.

 This is No Longer a Technological Niche